vandalton/BertaAndButterflies/README.md

 Besides the game, there are also two sub-projects within this repository:

 1. A printed circut board design to create the simplest cartridge for any 4KB Atari 2600 game (**Berta And Butterflies** is also 4KB game) - [more details](./hardware/atari2600-simplest-cart/README.md).
-1. Super Nintendo controller adapter, to control Berta in a different way than with a standard joystick.
+1. Super Nintendo controller adapter, to control Berta in a different way than with a standard joystick - [more details](./hardware/snes-to-db9-controller-adapter/README.md).

 Although the game is still in development, it's already playable.